 Are there schools for land surveying in Vermont?

-While no schools in Vermont offer academic degrees in land surveying, Vermont Technical College does offer several classes in the field to get you started.
-There are also several surveying programs available in New England.
+While no schools in Vermont offer academic degrees in land surveying, Vermont Technical College does offer classes in the field to get you started.
+There are also several surveying programs available in the Northeast.

 Online Land Surveying Programs